 In this article

-- Their APC cache system can conflict with WP Rocket's cache, so you can turn it off: Disabling APC on Your Hosting Account.
+- Web & Classic, cPanel, and Plesk Hosting: Their APC cache system can conflict with WP Rocket's cache, so you can turn it off: Disabling APC on Your Hosting Account.

 Bluehost Managed WordPress

 - Their Varnish configuration breaks WP Rocket's minification, so you must either turn off their Varnish, or turn off our minification.

 - To activate WP Rocket, you must turn on Enable WP_CACHE from the Advanced tab of your Flywheel site card dashboard:

 - If you want to use Flywheel's CDN and WP Rocket's file minification, retrieve your unique Flywheel CDN domain from your website’s source code, or ask Flywheel’s support about it.
 Then enter your CDN domain in the CNAME field on WP Rocket’s CDN settings panel, and activate the checkbox “Enable Content Delivery Network” on the same panel.